ellaism/ellaism.org/comparison.md

 donations](/roadmap/).
 While this fact makes the coin has a good long-term foundation, people argue that this would result in a slower initial coin growth for the beginning.
 Ellaism's community size is also small right now.

+## Specialized Ethereum Networks

+There are also other specialized Ethereum networks that serves some specific functionality based on the Ethereum protocol.
+Notable ones include:

+* WhaleCoin: A social network based on Ethereum.
+* Musicoin: Direct payments for musicians.